malik-l0l/Zerone/README.md

 # ⚡ Zerone - 01: Where Digital Circuits Come to Life

 > *"In the binary world of 0s and 1s, we found our purpose: to transform complex digital logic into beautiful clarity."*

+→ Step into the circuit: [Zerone is live](https://malik-l0l.github.io/Zerone)

 ## 🌟 Our Origin Story